 What have you thought about the course so far?

 Jack – The training is really interesting and intense, you do a lot of work, but it’s fun at the same time.
 You create bonds with people you’re working with.
 You go through some hairy moments of course, sailing across the channel in fog and when it’s quite bad weather you wish you were somewhere else like a beach or something but it’s a really interesting part of training here.
 I’ve got friends for life since being here.

 Matt – Out in the Med working is crazy and completely different to what anyone expects.
 It’s almost a wacky world with stuff going on; you hear these stories of this boat and that boat and we had some funny moments.
 I have been from Holland all the way to the Middle East just following the coast line, hugging Spain, France, Italy, Greece, Turkey… all of the!
 So far I’ve done 2/3 canals of the world, hopefully in a few years’ time I’d have done 3/3, that’s the kind of thing you aim for travelling and seeing these amazing places.

-Matt – The Cadetship is something that my brother originally witnessed how it worked for me and he decided to do the same thing.
+Matt – The Superyact cadetship is something that my brother originally witnessed and how it worked for me and he decided to do the same thing.
 I suppose that is proof that it worked out for both of us.
 It has been a great experience travelling.
 That’s one of the main reasons we do it.
 I have been to the Caribbean including places like Jamaica and the Bahamas.
 The main thing is that I am able to see the world.